deot95/NeuralHyEq/README.md

 > **Authors**: Daniel E. Ochoa, Ricardo G. Sanfelice
 > **Submitted to**: American Control Conference (ACC) 2026

 The code demonstrates training neural networks to approximate hybrid system dynamics by evolving nominal and neural solutions in tandem with gradient-based optimization through hybrid time.
+The following animation shows the neural network learning to approximate a bouncing ball system, with the cost decreasing over training iterations.

 ![Training Progress](neural_hybrid_data/training_animation_2025-09-29_22-48-19.gif)

-The animation shows the neural network learning to approximate a bouncing ball system, with the cost decreasing over training iterations.

-## Code

-- **[HybridSolver.jl](HybridSolver.jl)** - Julia-based hybrid equations solver with ForwardDiff.jl compatibility for automatic differentiation through hybrid trajectories
-- **[neuralHyEq.jl](neuralHyEq.jl)** - Complete neural hybrid system training framework with bouncing ball example

-## Connection to Paper

 This implementation corresponds to the training methodology described in the ACC 2026 submission.
 As mentioned in the paper:

 > "We employ a loss function ℒ that measures the error between nominal sample solutions and neural solutions, and find suitable parameters by optimizing ℒ via gradient-based methods.
 For this, we use a Julia-based hybrid equations solver with autodifferentiable numerical integration, which enables backpropagation of gradients through the continuous-time and discrete-time evolution of ℋₐ."

-The **Julia-based hybrid equations solver** referenced in the paper is `HybridSolver.jl`, which implements proper hybrid time domain evolution with ForwardDiff support.
+The **Julia-based hybrid equations solver** referenced in the paper is `HybridSolver.jl` in [HybridSolver.jl](HybridSolver.jl), which implements suitable hybrid time domain evolution with ForwardDiff support.

 The interconnected system ℋ_int mentioned in the paper is implemented as `AugmentedHybridSystem` in [neuralHyEq.jl](neuralHyEq.jl), which evolves both the true system ℋ and the neural approximation ℋₐ simultaneously to ensure identital hybrid time domains.